Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Introduction

-This paper presents an intelligent crop management system, depicted in Figure \ref{fig: Framework}, that generates {\it deployable} and {\it adaptable} management policies based on RL, imitation learning (IL) and crop simulations via DSSAT.
-The new framework is a straightforward combination of RL on crop management, from \cite{wu2022optimizing}, and IL on solving the problem of partial observation through mimicking the actions of an expert that utilizes full observation, from \cite{zhang2016learning}.
-Furthermore, we validate the performance of the proposed framework with a case study of maize crop in Florida by comparing the results of all the trained policies with that of a baseline policy following a corn production guide for farmers in Florida \cite{wright2004field}.
-Compared to \cite{wu2022optimizing}, this paper has the following novelties.
-Firstly, we increase the action space by including irrigation, another essential management practice as irrigated land represents 20 percent of the total cultivated land and contributes 40 percent of the total food produced worldwide \cite{waterinag}.
-Secondly, we investigate the RL-based policy training with different reward functions that represent different tradeoff among crop yield, N fertilizer use, water use, and environment impact during the crop growth cycle.
-We also analyze the adaptation of the trained policies when a different target, represented by the reward function, is provided.
-Most importantly, since we failed to find a good policy with standard RL, we leverage IL as a new tool to find the optimal management policies that require only state information that can be easily obtained or measured in the real world as the input (partial observation).
-Since all the required input for trained policies under partial observation can be easily acquired in the real world, the path to deployment of our intelligent crop management system is paved, and field tests can be conducted to prove the effectiveness of our trained policies.
+In this paper, we present an intelligent crop management framework, depicted in Figure \ref{fig:Framework}, that generates {\it deployable} and {\it adaptable} management policies based on RL, imitation learning (IL), crop simulations via DSSAT, and Gym-DSSAT.
+Our proposed framework combines RL on crop management, from \cite{wu2022optimizing}, and IL on solving the problem of partial observation given an expert policy.
+We validate the performance of the proposed framework using the maize crop in Florida, US, and Zaragoza, Spain.
+For both cases, the trained policies outperform a baseline management policy following either a maize production guide recommended by domain experts or survey data on real-world management practices from maize farmers.
+Compared with \cite{wu2022optimizing}, this paper advances the state of the art in the following directions.
+First, unlike existing works considering either N management \cite{wu2022optimizing} or irrigation management \cite{sun2017rl-irrigation}, we study joint N and irrigation management.
+Second, we investigate the RL-based policy training with different reward functions that represent different tradeoffs among crop yield, resource usage, and environmental impact in terms of nitrate leaching during the crop growth cycle.
+Most importantly, we leverage IL as a new tool to find the optimal management policies that require only state variables that can be easily obtained or measured in the real world.
+In addition, the efficacy of the IL-trained policies is evaluated in the presence of measurement noises to mimic the real-world situation when farmers obtain state variables from either weather forecasts or measurements.
+As a result, the path to the deployment of our intelligent crop management system is paved.